 - Willie McCormick & Sons, Inc. v.
 Lakeshore Engineering Services, Inc., et al. (E.D.
-Mich.), Lead counsel representing individual defendant in civil RICO and antitrust matter alleging a conspiracy to rig the market for municipal services contracts.
-Secured dismissal as a matter of law of all claims against client;
+Mich.): Lead defense counsel in suit alleging civil RICO and antitrust conspiracies to rig the market for municipal services contracts.
+All claims against the client dismissed and dispute settled favorably pending appeal;

-- In re Tyson Farms (USDA): Represented defendant as lead trial counsel on allegations of breaches of the Packers & Stockyards Act in connection with payments made for the raising of poultry.
-Agency’s claims denied following trial and verdict in defendant’s favor;
+- In re Tyson Farms (USDA): Lead trial counsel defending against alleged breaches of the Packers & Stockyards Act in connection with payments made for the raising of poultry.
+Defense verdict following trial;

 - Cook v.
 Howard Industries, Inc. (S.D.
 Miss.): Represented defendant in class action suit alleging race discrimination in hiring.
 Matter resolved through a favorable class settlement;

 - Stark 1350, LLC v.
 City of Cleveland (N.D.
 Ohio): Represented City defendant against Constitutional challenge to the legality of its outdoor advertising code.
 Matter resolved with a favorable settlement without change to the sign code;

 - United States ex rel.
 Lisitza (D. Mass.): Represented defendant pharmaceutical corporation against allegations of payment of unlawful kickbacks and inducement of false claims for reimbursement to federal and state health care programs.
 Matter resolved through favorable settlement;

 - Macomb County Drain Drainage District v.
 Kilpatrick (E.D.
 Mich.): Represented individual defendant on RICO, antitrust, fraud, and various other state law claims in a matter arising out of the criminal prosecution of former Detroit Mayor Kwame Kilpatrick.
 Summary judgment awarded on all counts in client’s favor;